collibra/import-api-examples/import-api-java-client/README.md

 See [build.gradle.kts](build.gradle.kts) for more information.

-<a name="project-environment-variables"></a>
+<a name="project-configuration"></a>

-## Project Environment Variables
+## Project Configuration

+The configuration properties are located in the [**config.properties**](src/main/resources/config.properties) file.
 All variables are required to access the Collibra Platform and run the DataQuality tests and DataImporterTest.

 **Environment Variables to set up your Collibra environment**